 The Green Stewards program is a local workforce development program designed to support the City of Kansas City, Missouri in day-to-day maintenance and monitoring of 230 constructed green infrastructure installations in the areas of the city served by the combined sewer system.
-Bridging the Gap, the organization contracted to manage the program, works with area non-profits to develop a pool of skilled maintenance workers to hire from at-risk communities in Kansas City.
+Bridging The Gap is contracted to manage the program, and works with area non-profits to develop a pool of skilled maintenance workers to hire from at-risk communities in Kansas City.

 In addition to providing problem-free maintenance for designated green stormwater infrastructure sites, the program focuses on the development of the Stewards’ skills in green infrastructure and landscape maintenance to develop qualifications for long-term employment in those fields.
 The Stewards are provided a supportive and collegial working atmosphere with diverse training opportunities.